search icon

 • What hurdles do you expect to encounter, and how will you handle them?

-Decide which of these questions fits best into the main content of your personal statement.
-Write your answer in a sentence or two, weave them into your application essay and think about the help you received from your tutors in the past.
+Decide which of these questions best fits into the main content of your personal statement.
+Write your answer in a sentence or two, and then transition seamlessly into the rest of your answer.

 5. Ditch The “Since I Was A Child” Line

 We’re often asked what not to put in a personal statement and “Since I was a child” is a cliche statement that gets thrown around haphazardly.
-How many students have said this at least once in their personal statements?
+How many students have said in their personal statements?
+We’re sure it’s too many!

-Recalling your childhood passions is a weak “why” for pursuing your course.
+Recalling your childhood passions is a weak reason for pursuing your course.
 Why?
-Because the admissions committee is looking for a relevant and up-to-date reason.
+Because the admissions committee is looking for relevant and up-to-date facts about you.

-When you were little, you had zero knowledge and little enthusiasm to become successful in your field.
+When you were little, you had no knowledge about your field, so your passions at the time will be less interesting to an admissions officer.
 You had no idea what skillsets you needed or what other options were available to you.

-But if you were to cite a recent event in your life that supports your determination to pursue your course, that screams “educated choice” right there.
-And that is what the admission committee is looking for after reading hundreds, if not thousands of introductions.
+But we’re not completely discounting the anecdotal approach to “how do I start this personal statement?!”.
+If you were to cite a recent event in your life that supports your determination to pursue your course, that screams “educated choice”.
+And that is what the admission committee is looking to find in the midst of hundreds, if not thousands of introductions.

-The desire to get it right the first time paralyses you from starting.
+The desire to get it right the first time often paralyses students trying to write their introductory sentences.
 So permit yourself to write freely.
 Write as many versions of your opening lines as possible.

 Don’t worry about the grammar, spelling, or character count just yet.
-Type everything that goes off the top of your head.
+Type everything that you come up with.
 When you’re done, take a look at your list.

 Cross out the ones you dislike, and encircle the ones you think have potential.
-Then start piecing the puzzle pieces together to check out if the intro lines fit with the rest of your personal statement.
+Then start piecing the puzzle pieces together.
+Remember to keep in mind your plan for the rest of your personal statement, and make sure the line you choose will fit with the rest.

-If you’ve found three potential opening statements, try reading them aloud together with the rest of your personal statement.
+If you’ve found three potential opening lines, try reading them aloud together with the next few lines in your personal statement.
 Do they flow seamlessly into one another?
 Make the necessary adjustments.
 Play around with it until you feel you’ve hit the spot.

 7. Make Your Opening Statement Error Free

 Your opening statement is your hook line.
-Spelling or grammatical errors at the start discourage your reader from reading further.
-If you have errors at the beginning, you’ll most likely have them in your main content!
+Spelling or grammatical errors at the start will immediately create the impression that you’re not that bothered.
+If you have errors at the beginning, you’ll most likely have them in your main content, so the admissions officer won’t be going in with the best frame of mind.

 So make sure your English is simple, flawless, and straightforward.
 Run your personal statement through a tool like Grammarly to weed out most of the errors.

 The Hemingway app is also a helpful tool for checking for passive voice and other writing problems.
-Take advantage of writing assistant tools, especially if you’re a non-native English writer.
+Take advantage of writing assistant tools, especially if you’re a non-native English speaker.

 8. Read Examples Of Personal Statements

 Read as many personal statement examples as you can.
-Any that captivated you, keep them in your notes.
+Any that captivated you, write about them in your notes.
 Figure out why these statements stood out to you compared to the others.
 What elements can you place in your personal statement?
+How can you apply these insights to start your personal statement in an unforgettable way?

 When reading personal statements that put you off, find out why.
 What characteristics do they have that elicit a negative reaction from you?
 List them down, and make sure you avoid them.